Creating Change? Tend Your 'Seedlings' With Care

 Add+a+heading.png

 P.S.
-If you want even more of a pep talk on bolstering your courage to live a life that’s true to you, and not letting the critics get you down or hold you back, please check out Brene Brown in her talk, “Why Your Critics Aren’t the Ones Who Count.”
+If you want more on bolstering your courage to live a life that’s true to you, and not letting others hold you back, please check out Brene Brown in her talk, “Why Your Critics Aren’t the Ones Who Count.”

 P.P.S.
 If you want to consider the beauty and power of tending your life, more broadly - check out the blog, When We Tend To Our Lives, They Bloom.